 Filling in surveys, or attending focus groups and workshops, is another form of participation that helps build stronger communities.

-Last year we started a conversation with you to understand your experiences and your perspectives on contributing and participating, specifically through the traditional volunteering and leadership, noting the impacts also of COVID-19.
+The first in 2021 was designed to help understand your experiences and your perspectives on contributing and participating, specifically through the traditional volunteering and leadership, noting the impacts also of COVID-19.

 - A lack of information about ways to participate and contribute